Every week, I see home buyers make the same expensive mistake: they simply don’t shop around for a mortgage.

 3. Repayment terms

 When choosing among the different types of home loans, you also need to consider the repayment terms.
 You can choose from a fixed interest rate, where the interest rate remains the same over the life of the loan, or an adjustable interest rate (ARM), where the interest rate can decrease or increase at specific intervals such as annually.

-Fixed-Rate Mortgages: Fixed-rate loans are typically safer for families who plan on staying in the home for more than a few years.
+Fixed-rate loans are typically safer for families who plan on staying in the home for more than a few years.
 Many people choose mortgage loans with a repayment term of 30 years.
-But if you can afford to make higher monthly payments, you can actually get a 25, 20 or even a 15 year mortgage.
+But if you can afford to make higher monthly payments, you can actually get a 25, 20, or even a 15-year mortgage.
 The benefit of a shorter-term mortgage loan is that you end up saving money in the long run, since you pay less in interest.

-Adjustable Rate Mortgages: Adjustable interest rate (ARM) mortgages can save you a lot of money if you play on living in the residence a short time.
-Your interest rate is much lower than a fixed-rate mortgage for the first five or seven years, but will then adjusts to the average interest rate ever year thereafter, which could be much higher.
+Adjustable interest rate (ARM) mortgages can save you a lot of money if you play on living in the residence for a short time.
+Your interest rate is much lower than a fixed-rate mortgage for the first five or seven years, but will then adjusts to the average interest rate every year thereafter, which could be much higher.
 If you still own the home, your mortgage payment could go up dramatically, but it’s a risk some buyers take to enjoy a really low rate for several years.